Microchipping your pets; what they don’t tell you.

-The microchip itself is about 12mm or about the size of a grain of rice.
-It’s made of a bio compatible glass that the animal’s body will almost always accept.
+The microchip itself is usually about 12mm in length and roughly the size of a grain of rice; It’s made of a bio compatible glass that the animal’s body will accept.
 The encased chip itself is passive, meaning it’s not transmitting anything and has no internal power source.

-The design of the chip can receive power inductively or wireless by means of an electromagnetic field generated by the scanner designed to read the microchip.
-Both the chip and scanner must be within a few inches to work.
-Only then will the scanner be able to receive the preprogrammed ID assigned to the microchip.
+The design of the chip can receive power inductively by means of an electromagnetic field generated by the scanner designed to read the microchip.
+Both the chip and scanner must be within a few inches to work, only then will the scanner be able to receive the preprogrammed ID assigned to the microchip.

 It’s this preprogrammed ID number that you would then need to register with an online animal registry along with your contact information.

-So what exactly is that we don’t know?
+So what exactly is it that we don’t know?

 Not All Scanners Can Read All Microchips: